Why So Few Tropical Storms and Hurricanes in Costa Rica?

 To think of it another way, imagine you are standing on the equator and throw the ball to your friend in Quepos.
 The ball will land to the right of your friend because, since you are spinning faster, the ball is travelling faster, to the right, than your friend is.
 The graphic below illustrates this – the blue arrow represents air moving from the equator area towards a low pressure system.
 Because the equatorial air is spinning faster, so it is moving to the right faster than the low pressure area, it gets ahead of the low pressure area and has to curve counter-clockwise to correct.

 Spinning tropical systems generally cannot form within 5 degrees of the equator, and while Costa Rica lies between 8-11 degrees, the Coriolis Force is still fairly weak here, and as mentioned above we are not near a large enough area of hot water to facilitate frequent tropcial cycle development.
-While there has never been a recorded case of a tropical cyclone crossing or touching the equator, there have been instances of storms coming very close, with 160 kilometers or 100 miles.
+While there has never been a recorded case of a tropical cyclone crossing or touching the equator, there have been instances of storms coming very close, within 160 kilometers or 100 miles.

 SO WHY DO WE SOMETIMES GET HIT BY HURRICANES AND TROPICAL STORMS AND DEPRESSIONS?